 All investment advisers, whether or not registered, should review their obligations for reporting to the Department of Commerce’s Bureau of Economic Analysis.
-In particular, investment advisers should review their reporting requirements for the BE-13 Survey of New Foreign Direct Investments in the U.S. In addition, advisers should note that the five year BE-12 Benchmark Survey of Foreign Direct Investment in the U.S. will be due by May 31, 2018.
 For more detailed information on these BEA requirements please refer to our May 12, 2015 Foley Adviser.

 All investment advisers, whether or not registered, are reminded that reviews of all fund documents should be undertaken on a periodic basis.
+In particular, the constituent documents for funds that are either limited liability companies or limited partnerships should be reviewed for compliance with the Revised Partnership Tax Audit Rules, which went into effect for tax years beginning on and after January 1, 2018.
 Registered investment advisers may undertake this review as part of their annual compliance review.
 To the extent that such a review has not been undertaken during the last two years, it is recommended that such a review be undertaken at this time.